-The future is not as clear for us as we prepare for 2020-2024, as the CSR for the next four years has been delayed to 2020 while Government concentrates on Brexit.
-We are therefore only expecting to get a single year settlement for 2020/2021.
-This significantly impacts on our ability to accurately plan and budget for this coming four year IRMP period.
+The future is not as clear for us as we prepare for 2020-2024, as the CSR for the next four years has been delayed to 2020 while Government concentrates on EU exit.
+We therefore only received a single year settlement for 2020/2021.
+This, and other new budgetary pressures outside of our control such as pension changes and national pay awards above two per cent, significantly impacts on our ability to accurately plan and budget for this coming four year IRMP period.
 However, to be prepared as much as we can be, we are working through a number of potential scenarios and considering what the impact of those might be on our budget and what we can do to meet the challenges we may face.